typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/fields/README.md

 ## Summary

 Reusable content fields provide a powerful way to centralize and manage option lists used across multiple dialog fields.
-By storing options in `/apps/typerefinery/components/dialog/fields/` and referencing them via the content datasource, you can:
+By storing options in `/apps/typerefinery/components/dialog/fields/` and referencing them via the key-value datasource, you can:

 - Maintain consistency across components
 - Update options in one place